Academic Policies and Procedures

 Personal Leave of Absence

 A leave of absence for personal reasons (employment changes, family changes, etc.) may be granted on request to the individual graduate Program Director for up to two successive semesters.
 Students may request additional personal leaves of absence from their Program Directors.
-These requests need to be endorsed by the Dean (Chair in Education) of the School and by the Dean of Graduate Affairs.
+These requests need to be endorsed by the Dean (Chair in Education) of the School and by the Office of Graduate Affairs.
 A personal leave of absence does not guarantee a refund of tuition and fees.

 Auditing Graduate Courses